 OSHA requires certain facilities to comply with its Process Safety Management (PSM) regulations.
 California (Cal/OSHA) has an equivalent program.
 SCS prepares complete Process Safety Management Programs for facilities that store or use regulated hazardous materials over the threshold amounts.

 OSHA developed the PSM standard to prevent or minimize the consequences of catastrophic releases of toxic, reactive, flammable, or explosive chemicals.
-SCS uses facility documentation, procedures, and personnel interviews to complete drafts of the fourteen prescribed PSM sections, which are prepared according to facility specifications.
-After facility review, we prepare the final documentation for the facility.
+SCS uses facility documentation, procedures, and interviews with personnel to complete drafts of the fourteen prescribed PSM sections, prepared according to facility specifications.
+After the facility review, we develop the final documentation for the facility.

 The Risk Team at SCS Tracer have all attended the Ammonia Safety Training Institute (ASTI) 32-Hour Emergency Response and Planning Training.
 Our backgrounds and training include:

 The Clean Air Act Amendments of 1990 contain a provision for evaluating the potential public impact of an accidental release of acutely toxic, flammable, and explosive materials from industrial facilities.
 The EPA finalized regulations to implement this provision by requiring the preparation of a Risk Management Plan (RMP) for all facilities that store or utilize regulated substances in quantities that exceed the threshold quantity for specific materials.

 SCS has extensive experience in the development of Risk Management Programs addressing Clean Air Act services (40 CFR Part 68), Chemical Accident Prevention Provisions.
 We have developed hundreds of plans for a variety of different types of industries, and we conduct the required ongoing maintenance and five-year revalidations and updates.
 We also prepare submittals and program documentation for new facilities wishing to use listed substances.